PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue-part-1.md

 ---
 layout: post
-title: Setting up JWT authentication with Laravel and Vue JS
+title: Setting up JWT authentication with Laravel and Vue JS - Part 1
 tags: ['php', 'laravel', 'vuejs']
 published: false
 ---

 In this tutorial I’ll cover how to setup JSON Web Token authentication using Laravel and Vue JS.
-The article will have two parts: setting up Laravel to use JWT and then authentication using Vue JS.
+The tutorial will have two parts.
+The first part will cover setting up Laravel to generate JSON Web Tokens.
+The second part will cover authentication using Vue JS in the context of an SPA.

 The approach here is different to what the Laravel documentation covers - the Laravel Passport feature which is an OAuth2 implementation.